 - Nearly 1,000 clinical trials take place at Feinberg and its affiliates every year.

-The first phase of the new curriculum started in fall 2012, and focuses on four major elements:
+The redesigned curriculum launched in fall 2012, and focuses on four major elements:

 - Clinical Medicine centers on the development of clinical skills, including medical decision-making and clinical reasoning, and patient safety and quality improvement.